Connie Martin

 Bio

-Connie Martin is a retired middle school Language Arts teacher of 32 years, 35-year Aqua Fitness Master Trainer, Senior Fitness Instructor, and mother of three sons.
-She earned a BA from Illinois State University, and an MA from Aurora University with a Thesis in Integrating African American History in Educational Curriculums.
-Martin finds joy in telling the secret codes and hidden messages used over 200 years ago by abolitionists and fugitive slaves to signify escape routes to the North—and in the family quilts of her ancestors.
-Such shows how quilts were used to signal plans, warn of dangers, indicate how transport might occur, or who might help as “Friends” on the Underground Railroad.
+Connie Martin is a retired middle school Language Arts teacher of 32 years, a 35-year Aqua Fitness Master Trainer, Senior Fitness Instructor, mother, and G-Ma to four grandkids.
+She earned a BA from Illinois State University with a Thesis in Integrating African American History in Educational Curriculums.
+Connie finds joy in sharing the secret codes and hidden messages in generational quilt patterns used over 200 years ago by abolitionists and freedom seekers to signify escape routes to Canada.
+She shows how quilts were used to warn of dangers, indicate how transport might occur, and who might help as "Friends" on the Underground Railroad.

-Connie’s mother, Clarice Boswell, wrote a book, Lizzie’s Story: A Slave Family’s Journey to Freedom, then created and performed this family presentation for 16 years.
-Her words are the foundation of the presentation, and currently being made into a movie, “Freedom Code.”
+Connie's mother, Dr. Clarice Boswell, wrote a book, Lizzie’s Story: A Slave Family’s Journey to Freedom, the foundation of the presentation, and then created and performed this family presentation for 16 years.
+Her book is currently being made into a movie named, "Freedom Code" (R).

 Book this Road Scholar